 - How to change up this recipe to create new & unique flavor combinations.

-- The secret to prevent ice cream from getting icy.
+- The secret to preventing ice cream from becoming icy.

 - How to properly temper eggs and cook an ice cream base.

 Don't forget to sign up for my weekly emails if you enjoy learning about tips to become a better home chef.